openbmc/hiomapd/Documentation/mboxd.md

 functions from the various mboxd_*.c files.

 ```
-mboxd_dbus.c -    Contains the handlers for the D-Bus commands which the daemon can
+dbus.c -    Contains the handlers for the D-Bus commands which the daemon can
                   receive.
 mboxd_flash.c -   Contains the functions for performing flash access including
                   read, write and erase.